desiretech/lompang/README.md

 ![Join](/images/1.png)

 ### DEFINITIONS
-Before venturing further, some basic definitions first need to be established first.
+Before venturing further, some basic definitions need to be established first.

 ###### Groups
 Equivalent of rooms or channels in standard pubsub terminology.
 A Group can contain a mixture of Posts and Users.
 Once a User is subscribed to a Group using the _join_ or _listen_ method, Users and Posts packets are pushed through the socketReceivedDict delegate method.